ENCCS/cmake-workshop/content/hello-ctest.rst

    this exercise, we will add two more tests to our project.
 These new tests will run the main executable through a Python script.

+   #.
+Get the :download:`scaffold code <code/tarballs/python-ctest.tar.bz2>`.
-   1. Find the Python interpreter to run ``test.py``.
-You should use the |find_package| command of CMake.
+   #.
+Find the Python interpreter to run ``test.py``.
+You should
+      use the |find_package| command of CMake.
-   2. Add another invocation to |add_test| that will be equivalent to running:
+   #.
+Add another invocation to |add_test| that will be equivalent to running:

       .. code-block:: bash

          $ python test.py --executable sum_up

-   3. The ``test.py`` script accepts a ``--short`` command-line option.
-Add another test that uses this option in the command.
+   #.
+The ``test.py`` script accepts a ``--short`` command-line option.
+Add
+      another test that uses this option in the command.
-   4. Build the project and run CTest.
+   #.
+Build the project and run CTest.

-   You can download the :download:`complete, working example <code/tarballs/hello-ctest_solution.tar.bz2>`.
+   You can download the :download:`complete, working example <code/tarballs/python-ctest_solution.tar.bz2>`.

 The CTest command-line interface
 --------------------------------

 .. typealong:: How to use CTest effectively.

+   We will now demonstrate the CTest command-line interface (CLI) using the solution of the previous exercise.

    The ``ctest`` command is part of the CMake installation.
 We can find help on its usage with:

    .. code-block:: bash